 Huntington’s disease (HD) is a rare, fatal, neurodegenerative genetic condition that affects motor function and leads to behavioral symptoms and cognitive decline in adults, resulting in total physical and mental deterioration over a 12 to 15-year period.
 Huntington’s disease affects approximately 70,000 people in the U.S. and Europe.

 Huntington’s disease (HD) is an inherited condition that causes the progressive breakdown of brain cells.
-Buildup of mutant huntingtin protein is thought to cause HD.
-The striatum is a core structure of the brain that is first affected in people with Huntington’s disease.
+Buildup of mutant huntingtin protein is thought to cause the disease.
+The striatum is a core structure of the brain that is first affected in people with Huntington’s.
 This structure is critical for motor function and reward- and goal-oriented behavior.
 Loss of brain cells in the striatum leads to the following problems:

 - Motor function issues